robinsmaskey/Task-Manager-GlobalyHub/README.md

 3. Database setup

 Ensure PostgreSQL is running.
-You should already have a PostgreSQL user (e.g. robins) and a database (task_manager).
+My PostgreSQL username is robins and a database name task_manager.

 To connect manually: